Rokiis1/roadmap/date_and_time/date_and_time.md

 Date and time values can be represented in many different ways.
 These representations are called **formats**.

 A format defines how a date or time is written as text.
-Even though the underlying value represents the same moment, the way it is displayed can vary depending on region, system, or use case.
+Even though the underlying value represents the same moment, the way it is displayed can vary depending on region, system or use case.

 For example, the same date can be written in different formats.